lacounty-isab/workshops/git/readme.md

 # Git

-This workshop is intended to introduce the Git source control tool to new users.
-Because there are so many excellent freely available Git references, there is not much point attempting another one from scratch.
+This workshop introduces the Git source control tool to new users at Los Angeles County.
+Because there are many excellent freely available Git references, there is little point attempting another one from scratch.
 Rather, this is intended as a guide through the available references along with descriptions of how we apply these concepts for certain Git repositories managed by ISAB.